FawazAlaa/our-final-project/README.md

 status (todo / in-progress / done)
 **
 Tasks can be viewed in:
-Table view
+Table view 😎 ziada ana 3arf 😎
-Kanban view (Trello-like)

 Kanban View
 Tasks are grouped by status (columns)
 You can drag a task from one column to another

-When you drop a task in another column:

-its status is updated immediately (optimistic update)

-You can also reorder tasks inside the same column

-this order is only remembered in the UI
+When you drop a task in another column: its status is updated immediately (optimistic update) you can also reorder tasks inside the same column  😭😭😭😭😭😭 bas mish fe columns tania arraymove lsa this order is only remembered in the UI

-once you refresh the page, it resets (intentionally)

 Sorting & Filtering (Kanban)